 The biggest Catholic church in the world, St Peter’s Basilica, situated on Vatican Hill, dominates Rome’s skyline.
 The creation of Michelangelo, Donato Bramante, Carlo Maderno, and Gian Lorenzo Bernini, St Peter’s Basilica has a capacity of over 60,000 people and covers 22,300 square meters.

 Below St Peter’s Basilica are two levels.
-The first, the Vatican Grottoes, a large underground graveyard where 91 Popes are buried.
+The first is the Vatican Grottoes, a large underground graveyard where 91 Popes are buried.
 The second level, The Vatican Necropolis, houses the tomb of St Peter.

 Opening Hours of St Peter’s Basilica